 6. Provide specifics.
-Make sure your thank-you note also serves as a donation receipt and gives all the practical information the donor needs including the amount of the gift, the gift date, and your organization’s Tax ID Number.
+Make sure your thank-you note also serves as a donation receipt and gives all the practical information the donor needs including the amount of the gift, the gift date, and the reason for the gift.
 Provide a sentence stating that ‘no goods or services were received in exchange for the gift,’ if that was the case.
 Consider highlighting this nuts-and-bolts information by bolding or underlining or offsetting in a box, so the donor can find the information quickly if needed for tax purposes.

-Save the nuts and bolts for the end of the letter.
+Save the donation details for the end of the letter.
 At the beginning, when you still have the donor’s attention, share your most meaningful story.

 Some people like to send a nuts-and-bolts letter with tax information and then a separate, warmly written thank-you note.
 I don’t like this approach.
 It creates two pieces of mail or email for the donor to open and read.
 It’s confusing, and it’s too much for donors who all lead busy lives, which is all donors.
 Stick to one well-written thank you note focused on the meaningful, sincere language that cuts to the donor’s heart and includes the required tax information in a clear, concise manner.